grace-notes/website/contents/topics/life-of-christ.md

 and out of their families who are with you, whom they will have produced in your land; they also may become your possession.”

-· He had the right to leave slaves as an inheritance to his children, Leviticus 25:46: “You may even bequeath them to your sons after you, to receive as a possession; you can use them as permanent slaves.
+&bull; He had the right to leave slaves as an inheritance to his children, Leviticus 25:46: “You may even bequeath them to your sons after you, to receive as a possession; you can use them as permanent slaves.
 But in respect to your countrymen, the sons of Israel, you shall not rule with severity over one another.”

-· He had the right to hold as property the wife and children of all slaves who were unmarried at the time they became slaves, Exodus 21:4:
+&bull; He had the right to hold as property the wife and children of all slaves who were unmarried at the time they became slaves, Exodus 21:4:
 “If his master gives him a wife, and she bears him sons or daughters, the wife and her children shall belong to her master, and he shall go out alone.”

-· He had the right to punish or discipline slaves, but not to kill them, Exodus 21:20-21: “If a man strikes his male or female slave with a rod and he dies at his hand, he shall be punished.
+&bull; He had the right to punish or discipline slaves, but not to kill them, Exodus 21:20-21: “If a man strikes his male or female slave with a rod and he dies at his hand, he shall be punished.
 If, however, he survives a day or two, no vengeance shall be taken; for he is his property.”

 (g) The Rights of the Slave.

-· He had the right to freedom by the purchase of his redemption, or by the elapse of time, or in the Year of Jubilee, or he could work his way into freedom.
+&bull; He had the right to freedom by the purchase of his redemption, or by the elapse of time, or in the Year of Jubilee, or he could work his way into freedom.
 And because of the threefold mandates on the release of slaves, the slave always had the hope of freedom.

-· The Jewish slave had the right to good treatment, Leviticus 25:43, 46:
+&bull; The Jewish slave had the right to good treatment, Leviticus 25:43, 46:
 “You shall not rule over him with severity, but are to revere your God.”

-· He had the right to marry, have children and live a normal life, Exodus 21:5.
+&bull; He had the right to marry, have children and live a normal life, Exodus 21:5.

-· He had the right to voluntary slavery where having been freed could choose to remain a slave, Exodus 21:5ff; Deuteronomy 15:16.
+&bull; He had the right to voluntary slavery where having been freed could choose to remain a slave, Exodus 21:5ff; Deuteronomy 15:16.
 His request had to be honored.
 This was done in front of two witnesses.
 The mark of this voluntary slavery was having his ear lobe nailed to a door.

-· He had the right to worship God without interference from the master, Exodus 12:43-44, “This is the ordinance of the Passover, no foreigner is to eat of it, but every man’s slave purchased with money, after you have circumcised him, then he may eat of it.”
+&bull; He had the right to worship God without interference from the master, Exodus 12:43-44, “This is the ordinance of the Passover, no foreigner is to eat of it, but every man’s slave purchased with money, after you have circumcised him, then he may eat of it.”